Tri Star P3 (Personalized Professional Pathway) = Work-Based Learning for All Students

-Students enrolled in the CBI-P3 program earn credit for in-school class work and credit for the work-based learning experience aligned to the student's training plan.
+Students enrolled in the P3 program earn credit for a work-based learning experience aligned to the student's training plan.

 ... is an alternative option for students not attending Tri Star half-day (workforce development) programs